-The activation strength A of each coactivity pattern at time t (for example, Fig. 2d) was computed as:

-$A_t = Z_t^T P Z_t$

-Z_t is a population vector carrying the z-scored rate of each neuron at time t, P is the projection matrix (outer product) of the corresponding independent component and T is the transpose operator.
-A_t is therefore the squared projection of Z_i onto the component that represents the coactivity pattern.
-This projection represents the similarity between the independent component (representing all neurons recorded on that day) and the population rate at a given time bin of 25 ms (or 1,000 ms for patterns tracked at this window).
-The main diagonal of P was set to zero before calculating At to eliminate the contribution of single neurons to the coactivity pattern strength.
+The activation strength A of each coactivity pattern at time t (e.g. Fig. 2d) was computed as: $A_t = Z_t^T P Z_t$ Where Z_t is a population vector carrying the z-scored rate of each neuron at time t, P is the projection matrix (outer product) of the corresponding independent component, and T is the transpose operator.
+A_t is therefore the squared projection of Z_t onto the component that represents the coactivity pattern.
+This projection represents the similarity between the independent component (representing all neurons recorded on that day) and the population rate at a given time bin of 25 ms (or 1000 ms for patterns tracked at this window).
+The main diagonal of P was set to zero before calculating A_t , in order to eliminate the contribution of single neurons to the coactivity pattern strength.
 The resulting value of A_t reflected expression strength of a particular coactivity pattern and was used in subsequent calculations of coactivity pattern emergence and spatial tuning.
-Therefore, the strength of a given pattern at any time point does not reflect only the small number of (member) neurons with the highest contribution to that pattern, but rather the entire weight vector representing all neurons.
-To determine whether pattern expression strength predicted memory probe performance, we calculated each pattern's strength during the period of tone presentation but before the animal approached either dispenser and averaged these values during theta cycles across epochs preceding correct or incorrect choices.
+Therefore, the strength of a given pattern at any time point does not reflect only the small number of ("member") neurons with the highest contribution to that pattern, but rather the entire weight vector representing all neurons.
+To determine whether pattern expression strength predicted memory probe performance, we calculated each pattern's strength during the period of tone presentation but before the animal approached either dispenser, and averaged these values during theta cycles across epochs preceding correct or incorrect choices.
 The same calculation was performed for member neuron firing rates.
-Strength change across contingencies (Extended Data Fig. 8f) was calculated for each pattern as the difference between mean strength (same contingency) and mean strength (opposite contingency) normalized (divided) by mean strength (same contingency), where the 'same' contingency is the contingency in which a pattern was detected.
+Strength change across contingencies (Extended Data Fig. 8f) was calculated for each pattern as: (the difference between mean strength (same contingency) and mean strength (opposite contingency) normalised (divided) by mean strength (same contingency); where "same" contingency is the contingency in which a pattern was detected.

-Significant coactivation events were defined as time points when coactivation strength was more than 2 s.d. above the mean for the learning session in which the patterns were detected.
-Using this threshold, the mean coactivation rate was 0.54 ± 0.02 Hz for contingency X and 0.52 ± 0.02 Hz for contingency Y. This quantification was used in Extended Data Fig. 7g,h and in example traces in Fig. 3 and Extended Data Fig. 9.
+Significant co-activation events were defined as time points when co-activation strength was more than 2 standard deviations above the mean for the learning session in which the patterns were detected.
+Using this threshold, the mean coactivation rate was 0.54 ± 0.02 Hz for contingency X and 0.52 ± 0.02 Hz for contingency Y. This quantification was used in extended data figure 7g,h, and in example traces in figure 3 and extended data figure 9.
 For all other pattern analyses, we used the raw coactivity strength.